 Capital One has a wider product range than Credit One.
 Both Credit One and Capital One offer cards for building credit and earning cash back rewards.
 However, with Capital One you can choose from 0% intro periods for purchases and/or balance transfers, travel, student and business cards — all cards that Credit One does not offer.
 Capital One also has multiple cards in each category, providing a wider selection of cards that suit more consumers.
 If you’re someone that wants a specialized card, Capital One will provide you with more diverse options.

 Depending on your credit score you may lean more toward one company.
 If you have an excellent credit score, Capital One has superior credit cards with great benefits.
-However, if you have bad credit and want an unsecured card, Credit One offers cards that you’ll have an easier time being approved for and have the chance to earn rewards.
+However, if you have bad credit and need to start with an unsecured card, Credit One offers cards that you’ll have an easier time being approved for and have the chance to earn rewards.
 Keep in mind that Credit One doesn’t provide you with your official terms until you’re approved.
 If you’re OK with this and plan on practicing responsible credit behavior and being cautious about the numerous fees, this card may be a good option.

 It’s important to have an understanding of the following common credit card terms prior to applying for a credit card so you’re aware of what the terms and conditions of your card mean.